Helenpham1097/document/content/collections/pages/cloud-hosting.md

         iconamic: server-crash
       -
         id: lro5rs47
-        title: 'Spin up your own server'
+        title: 'Spin up your own server.'
-        description: 'To run as many containers as you like, and to build your own images, you need your own server.
+        description: 'Then you can run as many containers as you like, and build your own images.
 It only takes a couple of minutes:'
         content:
           -
-            type: paragraph
-            content:
-              -
-                type: text
-                text: 'Once you know that Cloud Hosting is for you, it’s easy to migrate containers onto your own server.'
-          -
             type: set
             attrs:
-              id: lrzg6p9y
+              id: ltc9jmeh
               values:
                 type: step_list
                 steps: